henryiii/presentation/README.md

 ## Customization

-The following is the built-in support for UC branding, you can customize it for your University (use `newcommmand` or `renewcommand` as necessary, in the style files `providecommand` is used):
+The following is the built-in support for branding, you can customize it for your University (use `newcommmand` or `renewcommand` as necessary, in the style files `providecommand` is used):

 ```tex
 \newcommand{\logomax}{\node [right] at (0,1.143) {\includegraphics[height=1.3cm]{logos/UC_logo_bb.pdf}};}